xmlunit/xmlunit.net/README.md

 [GitHub releases](https://github.com/xmlunit/xmlunit.net/releases) or
 via [nuget](https://www.nuget.org/packages/XmlUnit.Core/).  *Note:*
-Due to a glitch in the `nuspec` files the package ids for the alpha-02 release are wrong, we'll be using XMLUnit.Core and XMLUnit.Constraints (with capital M and L) for future releases.
+Due to a glitch in the `nuspec` files the package ids for the alpha-02 release are wrong, we began using XMLUnit.Core and XMLUnit.Constraints (with capital M and L) with the subsequent releases.

 ## SNAPSHOT builds